Backpage Executives Charged with Pimping

 How an online hub of sex trafficking weaves a web of lies to keep profits flowing, at untold cost to children’s lives.

-Second in a seven-part examination by Freedom into the exploitation of children for sex through classified ads portal Backpage.com.
+This is the second in a seven-part examination by Freedom into the exploitation of children for sex through classified ads portal Backpage.com.
 Click here to see the previous installment.

 What has been called the online “hub of human trafficking” began in 2004 when James Larkin and Michael Lacey—co-founders of the alternative newsweekly tabloid, New Times, in Phoenix in 1970—organized Backpage.com with the help of Carl Ferrer, formerly classified ads director of The Dallas Observer.
 It wasn’t long before the trio struck the mother lode with sex ads.